rapharacing/microweb/README.md

 [Microco.sm](http://microco.sm) is a new platform for discussion forums, founded by [David Kitchen](https://twitter.com/buro9) and [Matt Cottingham](https://twitter.com/mattrco).

-We have a live site where you can [see the microcosm platform in action](https://meta.microco.sm).
-You can also [read more about the project here](http://microco.sm).
+Communities are already using Microco.sm as their forum software of choice, e.g. the [Espruino Forum](http://forum.espruino.com) and [Islington Cycle Club](http://forum.islington.cc).

-Microweb is the official web client for the Microcosm API, written in Django.
+Microweb is the official web client for Microco.sm, written in Django.
 If you're not familiar with the Microcosm API, you should start by reading the [API documentation](http://microcosm-cc.github.io/) (it's up-to-date and readable, we promise).

 If you find any problems, raise an issue on github and we'll respond ASAP.